mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 response time and performance.
 Longer sessions are less affected by a high `max_slave_connections` as the relative cost of opening a connection is lower.

+### `slave_connections`

+This parameter controls how many slave connections each new session starts with.
+The default value is 255 which is the same as the default value of `max_slave_connections`.

+In contrast to `max_slave_connections`, `slave_connections` serves as a soft limit on how many slave connections are created.
+The number of slave connections can exceed `slave_connections` if the load balancing algorithm finds an unconnected slave server better than all other slaves.

+Setting this parameter to 1 allows faster connection creation and improved resource usage due to the smaller amount of initial backend connections.
+It is recommended to use `slave_connections=1` when the lifetime of the client connections is short.

 ### `max_slave_replication_lag`

 **`max_slave_replication_lag`** specifies how many seconds a slave is allowed to